Lynemmm/SimOrbitFitting/README.md

 branch triple-planet-result: simulation result of triple-planet system which is simulated system with three planets with the mass of 2.2 Mearth, 7.6 Mearth and 32 Mearth, respectively.

-Please contact me if you have any questions. email: yaning_liu@hotmail.com
+Please contact me for any question and problem.
+Thanks. email: yaning_liu@hotmail.com